janobourian/aws/docs/solution_architect/iam.md

 ### Resource-based Policies vs IAM Roles

 * Cross-account:
-    * attaching a resource-based policy to a reource (example: S3 bucket policy)
+    * attaching a resource-based policy to a resource (example: S3 bucket policy)
     * OR using a role as a proxy

 * Cases: